youssefdaoud133/OOP-Final-Revision/oop/Relationships.md

 **Answer: A**

-# Code Design Problem: Routing and Storage System
+# Code Design Problem: Routing and Storage System and draw uml

 Develop a routing and storage system that consists of three main components: